 This preference list is specified when initializing a connection using the SDKs.
 The SDKs accept an optional parameter "PreferredLocations" that is an ordered list of Azure regions.

-- Writes: The SDK will automatically send all writes to the current write region.
+- Writes: The SDK automatically sends all writes to the current write region.

-- Reads: All reads will be sent to the first available region in the PreferredLocations list.
-If the request fails, the client will fail down the list to the next region, and so on.
-The SDKs will only attempt to read from the regions specified in PreferredLocations.
-So, for example, if the Cosmos DB account is available in three regions, but the client only specifies two of the non-write regions for PreferredLocations, then no reads will be served out of the write region, even in the case of failover.
+- Reads: All reads are sent to the first available region in the PreferredLocations list.
+If the request fails, the client fails down the list to the next region, and so on.
+The SDKs only attempt to read from the regions specified in PreferredLocations.
+So, for example, if the Cosmos DB account is available in three regions, but the client only specifies two of the non-write regions for PreferredLocations, then no reads are served out of the write region, even in the case of failover.

 The application can verify the current write endpoint and read endpoint chosen by the SDK by checking two properties, WriteEndpoint and ReadEndpoint, available in SDK version 1.8 and above.
-If the PreferredLocations property is not set, all requests will be served from the current write region.
+If the PreferredLocations property is not set, all requests are served from the current write region.